 The course is run as an internship and each module has a homework piece that becomes part of your portfolio.
 So when the time comes to apply for jobs you are able to say you have experience doing those services.

-Another reason doing a course is a good idea is because it allows you to charge a higher rate from the get go.
+Another reason doing a course is a good idea is because it allows you to charge a higher project or hourly rate from the get go.

 If you’re unsure if the course is right for you Esther has made this FREE one hour masterclass to give you a bit more info about it.